LSXPrime/soundflow-docs/src/content/docs/core-concepts.md

 ## Audio Playback (`SoundPlayer`, `SurroundPlayer`)

-SoundFlow provides concrete classes for audio playback, now deriving from `SoundPlayerBase`:
+SoundFlow provides concrete classes for audio playback, deriving from `SoundPlayerBase`:

 *   **`SoundPlayer`:** A `SoundPlayerBase` implementation for standard mono or stereo audio playback from an `ISoundDataProvider`.
 *   **`SurroundPlayer`:** An extended `SoundPlayerBase` implementation that supports advanced surround sound configurations.